Our information disclosures based on TCFD recommendations

 * Scope 1

-The fiscal year ended March 2023: The figures were calculated by the vehicles used at TSUBURAYA FIELDS HOLDINGS INC. and FIELDS CORPORATION.
-Increasing the rate of introducing hybrid vehicles has led to a year-over-year reduction in emissions for the fiscal year ended March 2025.
+The fiscal year ended March 2023: Emissions were calculated based on the gasoline consumption of vehicles used by TSUBURAYA FIELDS HOLDINGS INC. and FIELDS CORPORATION.

-The fiscal year ended March 2025: The figure was calculated using the total electricity used at the 16 companies at the Head Office building such as TSUBURAYA FIELDS HOLDINGS INC., FIELDS CORPORATION, and Tsuburaya Productions Co., Ltd., as well as the Sendai, Hiroshima, and Fukuoka branches of FIELDS CORPORATION.
+The fiscal year ended March 2023: Emissions were calculated based on the total electricity consumption at the headquarters office complex housing TSUBURAYA FIELDS HOLDINGS INC., FIELDS CORPORATION, Tsuburaya Productions Co., Ltd., and 13 other companies, as well as the Sendai, Hiroshima, and Fukuoka branches of FIELDS CORPORATION.

-Category 7 was calculated from the commuting allowance per transportation category given to employees at TSUBURAYA FIELDS HOLDINGS INC., FIELDS CORPORATION, Tsuburaya Productions Co., Ltd., and Digital Frontier Inc.
+For Category 7, emissions were calculated based on the amount of commuting expenses paid by transportation category to employees of TSUBURAYA FIELDS HOLDINGS INC., FIELDS CORPORATION, Tsuburaya Productions Co., Ltd., and Digital Frontier Inc.

 5. Indicators and objectives concerning climate change